 Visa and Residence Permit

 If you are a citizen of a country in the European Union, EU, or one of the member countries of the European Economic Area, EEA, you do not need a visa to travel to Germany nor do you need a residence permit.
-If your stay in Germany should last longer than 90 days, please enquire with the Federal Office for Migration and Refugees about your obligations.
+If your stay in Germany should last longer than 90 days, please contact the Federal Office for Migration and Refugees to find out what your obligations are.

 If you are a citizen of a country not included above, you will need a visa to travel to Germany, regardless of the reason for your stay.